Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Strategy

 Sudoku is a great place to start because a basic Sudoku always comes with a partial solution already in place.
 Some portion of the grid has already been prefilled.
 Some number of actions have already been taken and are required to be a part of any complete solution.
 In the following sections I will compare portions of [Assaf’s Sudoku]( https://www.cs.mcgill.ca/~aassaf9/python/sudoku.txt) code to my current Sudoku code.
-Ultimately, I will end with a discussion of several techniques for handling partial solutions that are already be in place.
+Ultimately, I will end with a discussion of several techniques for handling partial solutions that are already in place.

 # Identify Requirements – à la Ali Assaf